How Do You Divide Your Novel into Chapters?

 Whatever option you go for, be consistent.
 You might have an occasional chapter that’s named differently (“Prologue” and “Epilogue” are the obvious ones; I’ve also seen – and used – “Interlude” in the middle of a novel).

-Also, try to avoid missing off a chapter number altogether, or repeating a number, or skipping a number.
+When you edit, make sure you haven’t missed off a chapter number altogether, repeated a number, or skipped a number.
 This tends to happen to me when I’m shifting material around a lot as I redraft – thankfully my editor is great at picking up on it.